ZacharyRSmith/js-carousel/README.md

 # js-carousel
-A JavaScript carousel for learning.
+A JavaScript slideshow for learning.